-- 10.30 If a student has denied an alleged assessment offence presented by the Faculty's Director of Studies, the Chair of the Academic Regulations Subcommittee convenes a Panel to hear the allegation to give the student an opportunity to demonstrate that the offence has not occurred. - 10.31 The Academic Registry is responsible for arranging and servicing Panel hearings.
+- 10.29 If a student has been referred to Stage 2 under the provisions of Regulation 10.26, the Academic Registrar convenes a Panel to hear the allegation to give the student an opportunity to present his/her case that either (i) the alleged academic misconduct did not occur or; (ii) the extent of the alleged academic misconduct is such that it warrants the designation of a lower category of academic misconduct. - 10.30 The Academic Registry is responsible for arranging and servicing Panel hearings.
 The Panel comprises: - a member of the Academic Regulations Subcommittee (who acts as Chair); - a member of academic staff of Anglia Ruskin University who is not a member of the Faculty in which the student is registered nor has taught the student or in any other way have been closely associated with the student; - a student nominated by the President of the Students' Union in consultation with the Executive Secretary.

-The Academic Registry's Quality Assurance Service appoints an Executive Officer who minutes the Panel meeting and deliberations.
+The Academic Registrar appoints an Executive Officer who minutes the Panel hearing.

-- 10.32 In addition, the following have the right to be in attendance: - the President of the Students' Union (or an elected representative of the Students' Union); - the presenter(s) of the case (Module Leader (where appropriate) and Director of Studies or nominee);
+- 10.31 In addition, the following have the right to be in attendance: - the President of the Students' Union (or an elected representative of the Students' Union);

-&lt;sup>94 A Panel hearing is conducted in the most appropriate medium for the student.
-A video-conference, Skype interaction (or other appropriate method) is considered if it is not possible for a student to attend Anglia Ruskin's main campuses in the UK (eg: a student studying at an international Associate College or on a module delivered by flexible or distributed learning etc.)
+&lt;sup>106 A Panel hearing is conducted in the most appropriate medium for the student.
+A video-conference interaction (or other appropriate method) is considered if it is not possible for a student to attend ARU's main campuses in the UK (eg: a student studying at an international Associate College or on a module delivered by distance or blended learning etc.)

-&lt;sup>95 Or other senior and experienced member of academic staff as agreed by the Chair of the Academic Regulations Subcommittee
+&lt;sup>107 Normally a Director of Studies or other senior and experienced member of academic staff as agreed by the Chair of the Academic Regulations Subcommittee